Rental Property Maintenance Management Uganda: A Landlord's Complete Guide

 From report to resolution, the entire lifecycle of the request is documented in one place: what was reported, when, by whom, what it looked like, who was assigned, when the work was completed, what it cost, and when the tenant was notified.

-This audit trail is available to you, to your accountant, and — if it ever becomes necessary — to a court.
+This audit trail is available to you, to your accountant, and to a court if it ever comes to that.

-Part 2: Reactive vs. Preventive Maintenance — Using Data to Save Money
+Part 2: Reactive vs. Preventive Maintenance, and Using Data to Save Money

 Most landlords manage maintenance reactively.
 Something breaks.
 They fix it.
 They pay the bill.
 They move on.